Beyond Description - A Road to a Brilliant Future - CD

 Cripple Bastards - Your Lies in Check - CD (No Booklet)

 This album is pretty much sold out.
-We have less than 12 copies left.
+We have only 2 copies left.
 If you order this cd you WILL NOT get the booklet.
 You will only get the actual CD, Tray card and jewel case.
 No Returns.
 No Booklet will come if you order this.
 We are sold out of the booklet.

 Well after a delay of 5 years this finally sees the light of day.
 Cripple Bastards have been at it for well over a decade now and we have decided to re-release their first studio album (a classic grind album thats been sold out for almost a decade now.)
 This is the one people have been asking me for, for years now and it's your chance to finally own a copy.
 This also features brand new mastering and artwork not featured on the original recording.
 Get this grindcore classic now before it's too late again.US$0.99Details